OpenZeppelin/openzeppelin-contracts/.changeset/spotty-hotels-type.md

 'openzeppelin-solidity': patch
 ---

-`ERC721Consecutive`: Add support for setting a starting token id
+`ERC721Consecutive`: Add a `_firstConsecutiveId` internal function that can be overridden to change the id of the first token minted through `_mintConsecutive`.